hbedle-subsurface/attribute-selector/README.md

 Visit the link above.
 The tool runs entirely in your browser — nothing is stored or transmitted anywhere.

-Work through four short sections of questions (~5 minutes).
+Work through three short sections of questions (~5 minutes).
 At the end you receive a preprocessing checklist followed by a three-tiered attribute recommendation with:
 - Plain-language descriptions of what each attribute measures
 - Specific notes on why each attribute is relevant to your target
 - Warnings where data quality may limit an attribute's reliability